BasicsHome and Search

 In 1895 Matilda Anthony wrote her will at Salome Villa, Whitestile Road, Brentford on 31 March.
 She died at 1 Bonchurch Villas, 6 April.
 Her daughter Ellen Matilda Dunn was present at the death and lived at the same address.
 Matilda's will named her sons, daughters and son-in-laws and daughter-in-laws leaving them bequests of jewellery.Top

 William Anthony (1843 - after 1901)

 In 1880, March quarter, the deaths were registered at Brentford of Alice Anthony, age 0, and Eliza Anthony, age 34, which suggests William's wife died as a result of childbirth.
-This left William with four children aged 10 or under.
+This left William with five children aged 10 or under.